civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(5)** Paragraph 13(7.1)(e) of the Act is replaced by the following:

-    where the property was acquired in a taxation year ending before the particular time, all amounts deducted under subsection 127(5) or (6) **or 127.48(3)** by the taxpayer for a taxation year ending before the particular time,
+    where the property was acquired in a taxation year ending before the particular time, all amounts deducted under subsection 127(5) or (6) or 127.48(3) by the taxpayer for a taxation year ending before the particular time,

   **(6)** Paragraph 13(7.1)(e) of the Act, as enacted by subsection (5), is replaced by the following:

-    where the property was acquired in a taxation year ending before the particular time, all amounts deducted under subsection 127(5) or (6), 127.48(3) or **127.49(6)** by the taxpayer for a taxation year ending before the particular time,
+    where the property was acquired in a taxation year ending before the particular time, all amounts deducted under subsection 127(5) or (6), 127.48(3) or 127.49(6) by the taxpayer for a taxation year ending before the particular time,

   **(7)** The description of I in the definition **undepreciated capital cost** in subsection 13(21) of the Act is replaced by the following:

-    is the total of all amounts deducted under subsection 127(5) or (6) **or 127.48(3)**, in respect of a depreciable property of the class of the taxpayer, in computing the taxpayer's tax payable for a taxation year ending before that time and subsequent to the disposition of that property by the taxpayer,
+    is the total of all amounts deducted under subsection 127(5) or (6) or 127.48(3), in respect of a depreciable property of the class of the taxpayer, in computing the taxpayer's tax payable for a taxation year ending before that time and subsequent to the disposition of that property by the taxpayer,

   **(8)** The description of I in the definition **undepreciated capital cost** in subsection 13(21) of the Act, as enacted by subsection (7), is replaced by the following:

-    is the total of all amounts deducted under subsection 127(5) or (6), 127.48(3) or **127.49(6)**, in respect of a depreciable property of the class of the taxpayer, in computing the taxpayer's tax payable for a taxation year ending before that time and subsequent to the disposition of that property by the taxpayer,
+    is the total of all amounts deducted under subsection 127(5) or (6), 127.48(3) or 127.49(6), in respect of a depreciable property of the class of the taxpayer, in computing the taxpayer's tax payable for a taxation year ending before that time and subsequent to the disposition of that property by the taxpayer,

   **(9)** The portion of paragraph 13(24)(a) of the Act before subparagraph (i) is replaced by the following:

-    subject to paragraph (b), for the purposes of the description of A in the definition undepreciated capital cost in subsection (21) and of sections 127, 127.1 and **127.48**, the property is deemed
+    subject to paragraph (b), for the purposes of the description of A in the definition undepreciated capital cost in subsection (21) and of sections 127, 127.1 and 127.48, the property is deemed

   **(10)** The portion of paragraph 13(24)(a) of the Act before subparagraph (i), as enacted by subsection (9), is replaced by the following:

-    subject to paragraph (b), for the purposes of the description of A in the definition undepreciated capital cost in subsection (21) and of sections 127, 127.1, 127.48 and **127.49**, the property is deemed
+    subject to paragraph (b), for the purposes of the description of A in the definition undepreciated capital cost in subsection (21) and of sections 127, 127.1, 127.48 and 127.49, the property is deemed

   **(11)** Subsection (1) is deemed to have come into force on March 12, 2020.